Scruffy21/ND-Castles/README.md

 ## Resources

-The castles' data was obtained from wikipedia.org
+The castles' descriptions were obtained from wikipedia.org

-Icons for map markers obtained from xxx